ProseMirror/website/markdown/guide/schema.md

 paragraphs’.
 You can also use the pipe `|` operator to indicate a choice between two expressions, as in `"(paragraph | blockquote)+"`.

-Some groups of element types will appear multiple types in your schema—for example you might have a concept of “block” nodes, that may appear at the top level but also nested inside of blockquotes.
+Some groups of element types will appear multiple times in your schema—for example you might have a concept of “block” nodes, that may appear at the top level but also nested inside of blockquotes.
 You can create a node group by giving your node specs a